gamelab/particle-pack-1-plugin/README.md

 ## How to Include:

 Copy the files you need:
-- Create a folder called "plugins" in your project folder.
+- Create a folder called `plugins` in your project folder.
-- Copy particlesgl.js (or particlesgl.min.js) from the "lib" folder into your plugins folder.
+- Copy `particlesgl.js` (or `particlesgl.min.js`) from the `lib` folder into your `plugins` folder.
-- Copy particlepack1.js (or particlepack1.min.js) from the root folder to your plugins folder.
+- Copy `particlepack2.js` (or `particlepack2.min.js`) from the root folder to your `plugins` folder.
-- Create a folder called "assets" in your project folder.
+- Create a folder called `assets` in your project folder.
-- Copy the two particle spritesheets from the repo assets folder assets folder into your project assets folder.
+- Copy the two particle spritesheets from the repo `assets` folder into your project assets folder.

 Link the files:
 - Link the JavaScript files particlesgl.js and particlepack1.js (or the min versions of the files) into your HTML file.
 Make sure you link them underneath the link to the main Kiwi.js file AND underneath the Cocoon files if you are using Cocoon.